-This Management's Discussion and Analysis ("MD&A") provides discussion and analysis of the financial condition and results of operations of Cartier Iron Corporation (the "Company") for the year ended December 31, 2021 and should be read in conjunction with the annual financial statements and the accompanying notes which have been prepared in accordance with International Financial Reporting Standards.
+This Management's Discussion and Analysis ("MD&A") provides discussion and analysis of the financial condition and results of operations of Cartier Iron Corporation (the "Company") for the 6 months ended June 30, 2022 and should be read in conjunction with the condensed interim financial statements and the accompanying notes which have been prepared in accordance with International Financial Reporting Standards.

-The MD&A is the responsibility of management and is dated as of April 29, 2022.
+The MD&A is the responsibility of management and is dated as of August 29, 2022.